Chronology of the Second Manassas Campaign

 to join Pope with Sumner's and Franklin's corps;

-McClellan will not keep the promise.
 Before dawn, Jackson moves up the rail line and captures the Union supply depot at Manassas.
 After taking what his troops can carry and destroying what they cannot, he retires.
 Hooker's division makes an attack on his rearguard under Major General Richard Ewell, retaking Manassas, but Ewell gets his entire command away and destroys the railroad bridge at Manassas.
 At dawn Pope orders his army to concentrate at Gainesville to attack Jackson.
 After learning of Jackson's capture and destruction of Manassas, that night he changes his mind, ordering a concentrate the next day at Manassas (which Jackson has already left).
 Upon learning of Jackson's departure the next day, and hearing reports of A. P. Hill's movement towards Centerville, Pope revises his orders again, to concentrate his army at Centerville.
 At the initiative of Haupt, two brigades leave the Washington garrison to scout at Manassas.
 They make a brief attack on Jackson which is easily repelled.
 But following the repulse, McClellan cancels orders, issued earlier that day, for Franklin to march to Gainesville, and instead holds him in Alexandria for two days.
 A. P. Hill's division moves north towards Centerville, then turns west and recrosses Bull Run on the Stone Bridge, camping for the night at Groveton.
 Jackson's other divisions reach the same point, by more direct routes, by noon the following day.
 The fact that Jackson's three divisions have left Manassas by three different routes will cause Pope to completely lose track of Jackson's position. |

-| August 28, 1862 | Halleck
+Aug.
+28, 1862 |

 orders McClellan to order Franklin's corps forward to